xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 ### Evening Activity 1

 You can compare the scaling results from Set 2 to the case when no preconditioner is used.
-You should increase the "Maximum Iterations" parameter of the CG solve to at least 500 for this, so that the solver actually converges.
+You should increase the `Maximum Iterations` parameter of the CG solve to at least 500 for this, so that the solver actually converges.

 What you should observe is that the preconditioner significantly cuts down on the number of iterations, but that the scaling of the solver remains the same.